 Forest History Society Oral History Interview Collection

 Oral history interviewing is a documentary technique that preserves the cultural heritage of people from all economic and social classes by recording individuals' reminiscences about events that impacted their lives.
-The sound recordings and their transcriptions produce a rich body of primary resource material that can be a very useful tool for historians, genealogists, anthropologists, and other researchers.
+The sound recordings and their transcriptions produce a rich body of primary resource material that can be a useful tool for historians, genealogists, and other researchers.
 Below you will find information on the nature and scope, process, availability and digitization status of the Forest History Society's oral history collection.

 Nature and Scope of Oral History Interviews by FHS